OSI-Writer/Qi-Docs/docs/Nexus_API.rst

 ::

-  POST PICS/Tenants/{tenantId}/Namespaces/
+  POST PICS/Tenants/{tenantId}/Namespaces

 **Parameters**

 ``Namespace namespaceObj``
-  The namespace identifier for the request
+  The namespace to be created

 **Body**